Princess of Wales takes another step in return to public life after chemotherapy with carol service - Local News 8

 The order of service Friday will also feature a cover image by British artist Charlie Mackesy, who wrote and illustrated “The Boy, the Mole, the Fox and the Horse.’’
 The 2019 book highlighted the importance of kindness through the unlikely friendship of the four title characters as they search for the boy’s home.

-Kate and her husband, Prince William, have been open about the challenges they faced this year as both the princess and King Charles III were diagnosed with cancer.
+Kate and her husband have been open about the challenges they faced this year as both the princess and King Charles III were diagnosed with cancer.

 The princess has made only a few public appearances since she underwent abdominal surgery in February and then announced she was undergoing treatment for cancer a few weeks later.